Charles Moseley (writer): Personal life

 Moseley's memoirs include several unusual experiences for an academic, including a stint as a deckhand on deep-sea trawlers, and extensive travels in Antarctica, Greenland, Spitsbergen, and Iceland.
 In 1976 he was Deputy Leader of an expedition that sledged across the Spitsbergen icecap.
-He also maintained a smallholding in Reach for more than 20 years.

-In 1962 Moseley married Jennifer Mary Williamson (19 June 1940 – 22 October 2009).
-They had two children.

-In 2017 he married Rosanna Price (Gore) – born 2 April 1960 – graduate of Emmanuel College, Cambridge and an acupuncturist and Zero Balancing practitioner in Cambridge (now also known as Rosanna Moseley Gore).
+He also maintained a smallholding in Reach for more than 20 years.In 1962, Moseley married Jennifer Mary Williamson (19 June 1940 – 22 October 2009).
+They had two children.In 2017, he married Rosanna Price (née Gore) – born 2 April 1960 – graduate of Emmanuel College, Cambridge, an acupuncturist and Zero Balancing practitioner in Cambridge (now also known as Rosanna Moseley Gore) and author of Songs from the Suitcase: Inhabiting an Inheritance (Beaten Track Publishing, 2024).